About the Chorus

 The Martha’s Vineyard Children’s Chorus is a nonprofit organization founded by Lisa Varno.

-The chorus is artistically directed by Laura Walton, and executively directed by Casey Ann Hayward.
+The chorus is artistically directed by Laura Walton.
+Casey Hayward serves as our executive director.

 The chorus’ mission is to unite students island-wide through song and to develop musicianship, self-confidence, and musical expression through developmentally appropriate vocal instruction.